auth0/docs/adldap-authentication.md

 	> node server.js

-When prompted for the ticket url you should paste the following:
+When prompted for the ticket url, paste the following:

     https://@@account.namespace@@/p/custom/@@ticket@@

-> After entering the ticket, the connector will exchange trust information (like URLs, endpoints, etc.) with the server.
+> After entering the ticket, the connector will exchange trust information (like URLs, endpoints, etc.) with the server to complete the setup on Auth0.

 ##2.
 Let's try to login!